R (on the application of Farrakhan) v Secretary of State for the Home Department

 R (on the application of Farrakhan) v Secretary of State for the Home Department (legal citation [2002] EWCA Civ 606) was a challenge by way of judicial review to the ban on Louis Farrakhan entering the United Kingdom.
 The ban was imposed on Farrakhan, the leader of the black separatist Nation of Islam in the United States, in 1986.
 He sought to overturn the ban in 2001, relying on the provisions of the Human Rights Act 1998, and was initially successful in the Administrative Court of the High Court of Justice – the first time that an exclusion order had been successfully challenged in court.

 The British government appealed and in 2002 the Court of Appeal overturned the earlier decision, reinstating the ban.
 Farrakhan's solicitor, Sadiq Khan, later became Mayor of London.

 Background

-The Nation of Islam is an African-American religious group which was founded in the 1930s, came to prominence in the 1960s with members such as Muhammad Ali and Malcolm X, and came to prominence in the United Kingdom in the 1990s during the public inquiry that followed the racist murder of Stephen Lawrence.
+The Nation of Islam is an African-American religious group which was founded in the 1930s, came to prominence in the 1960s with members such as Muhammad Ali and Malcolm X, and came to prominence in the United Kingdom in the 1990s during the public inquiry that followed the murder of Stephen Lawrence.
 The group preaches self-reliance for black people, including segregation from other races.
 Farrakhan caused controversy in 1984 when he called Adolf Hitler a "great man" in an interview, and two years later he was banned from entering the UK; from the 1990s onwards he used more moderate rhetoric on race.

 The Home Secretary is the only person who can ban a foreigner from entering the United Kingdom.